Menschen Vereeniging Wolbodo: History

 The connection with the church was broken in 1967 after a happening with Japanese artist Yayoi Kusama in which the first body painting in the Netherlands took place.
 In the period 1964-1968 regular jazz performances were organized by Novum Jazz, which attracted an artistic and progressive crowd to Wolbodo.

 Whereas for most student societies the membership ends with the finishing of the study (whether the student has graduated or not) at a certain point in time Wolbodo decided that one should be able to be a member whenever one thought of Wolbodo as a place to feel at home.

-Influenced by changing attitudes in the 1970s, Wolbodo started calling itself a people society (mensenvereniging) instead of student society and dropped the St in front of the name.
-Nowadays most people prefer to write it as Menschen Vereeniging, the same words, written in pre-WWII Dutch.
+Influenced by changing attitudes in the 1970s, Wolbodo started calling itself a "people society" (mensenvereniging) instead of student society, and dropped the St in front of the name.
+Nowadays most people prefer to write it as "Menschen Vereeniging", the same words, written in pre-WWII Dutch.

-Although Wolbodo isn't a student only society, there is still a strong connection to the Delft University of Technology and Delft student life.
+Although Wolbodo is not a student only society, there is still a strong connection to the Delft University of Technology and Delft student life.

 In 2010 Wolbodo had about 80 members.